ScanLineDev/scanline/README.md

-# ailinter
+# AI Linter

-### Automatic AI-powered error-checking for your AI-generated code
+### Automatic AI-powered error-checking for your probably AI-generated code

 Anticipate issues with code before running it.
 Find subtle issues that may not be obvious at first glance.